-There’s so much to be discovered in the Blue Ridge Mountains, from various waterfalls to stunning mountain views from the various look out points.
-Nature centres dotted around the town and base of the mountains provide up to date information and advice on the best things to look out for.
+There’s so much to be discovered in the Blue Ridge Mountains, from various waterfalls to stunning mountain views from the various lookout points.
+Nature centers dotted around the town and base of the mountains provide up-to-date information and advice on the best things to look out for.

 For days when you would rather not venture into the city, and don’t feel like hiking through the mountains, there is still plenty to do within Black Mountain town itself.
 Much like Asheville, Black Mountain has a thriving arts and culture community.

-The charming town centre boasts an array of local galleries and studios, small shops, and family run restaurants.
+The charming town center boasts an array of local galleries and studios, small shops, and family-run restaurants.
 Poetry and live music are popular here as well so you can often enjoy live performances at the various bars and cafes.

 Swannanoa Valley Museum & History Centre is a sweet little museum based in an old firehouse.
 It’s the perfect place to visit if you want to learn about the history of the local area.